JonJagger/cyber-dojo/readme.txt

 What will work and what won't work
 ==================================
-Initial filesets for nine languages are provided: C, C++, C#, Objective C, Java, Python, Perl, PHP, and Ruby.
+Initial filesets for ten languages are provided: C, C++, C#, Objective C, Java, Javascript, Python, Perl, PHP, and Ruby.
 Whether you will be able to compile successfully in any of these languages of course depends on whether these languages are installed on your CyberDojo server or not.
 Ubuntu comes with built-in support for C, C++, Python, Perl and you need Ruby for the CyberDojo server itself.